Apollo 13 moon mission leader James Lovell dies at 97

 He regretted never being able to walk on the moon

-The loss of the opportunity to walk on the moon "is my one regret," Lovell said in a 1995 interview with The Associated Press for a story on the 25th anniversary of the mission.
+The loss of the opportunity to walk on the moon "is my one regret," Lovell said in a 1995 interview with The Associated Press.

 President Bill Clinton agreed when he awarded Lovell the Congressional Space Medal of Honor in 1995.
 "While you may have lost the moon ... you gained something that is far more important perhaps: the abiding respect and gratitude of the American people," he said.